 - Press on the Details Button

-- Tap the Three Dots to expand Podcast Menu options
+- Tap the More Button (three dots) to expand Podcast Menu options

 - Select Play Next or Play Later to add to your Podcast Playlist